-(i) Advise whether inspection at the point of receipt is justified?

-(ii) Which of the Suppliers should be asked to supply?
-Assume total requirement is b) Explain the classes of Firms using MRP and MRPII.
+- (i) Advise whether inspection at the point of receipt is justified? - (ii) Which of the Suppliers should be asked to supply?
+Assume total requirement is 10,000 units of the component.
+[4+6=10] - b) Explain the classes of Firms using MRP and MRPII.